Why is My Bathroom Ceiling Paint Peeling, Cracking or Bubbling

 Low-Quality Paints :

-Poor quality paints do not have right adhesion property.
+Poor quality paints do not have the right adhesion property.
 The poor adhesion does not allow for bonding with the surfaces and peeling occurs.
 Low sticking property is also the main reason for blistering.

 Wrong Paint on the Wrong Surface :